 In an earlier letter to Ramaphosa, Moyane threatened to take legal action against his suspension or dismissal, but by noon on Tuesday, he was yet to confirm whether he’d proceed with this.

 Fedusa’s general secretary Dennis George said that the suspension of Moyane, “who is also widely seen as a close ally of former president Jacob Zuma and the notorious Gupta family” was long overdue.
+“It will pave the way for rebuilding SARS’s tarnished image in the eyes of the South African public and restoring it to its former glory as one of the most trusted institutions of democracy in the country.”

 George gave the thumbs up to acting SARS commissioner Mark Kingon, who has worked at the revenue agency for 34 years as he has “many years of experience”.